JoanMaquinano/Sarisari-store-data-cleaning/README.md

-Build the Clean Layer with SQL
-Project Overview

-This project focuses on building a clean data layer from a raw sales dataset using SQL in Databricks.
-The objective is to identify and resolve data quality issues, standardize values, enforce proper data types, remove duplicates, and create a clean table ready for analysis.

-Objective

-Create a clean and consistent silver.sarisari_sales table that can be used reliably for reporting and analytics.

-Expected Output
-Clean dataset
-Consistent formatting across records
-Correct data types
-No unnecessary duplicates
-Analysis-ready silver table
-Step 1: Inspect the Raw Data for Quality Problems
-Goal

-Understand the current state of the raw dataset before making any changes.

-Substeps
-1.1 Review Table Structure
-Identify all columns.
-Review existing data types.
-Check for columns that appear to have incorrect data types.
-1.2 Check Row Volume
-Count total records.
-Identify unusually small or large datasets.
-1.3 Look for Missing Values
-Check each column for null values.
-Identify columns with a high percentage of missing data.
-1.4 Look for Invalid Values
-Search for blank strings.
-Search for placeholder values such as:
-N/A
-Unknown
-Null
-Check for impossible values (negative sales, invalid dates, etc.).
-1.5 Identify Inconsistent Formats
-Review text fields.
-Check for inconsistent capitalization.
-Check for leading or trailing spaces.
-Check for spelling variations.
-1.6 Check for Duplicates
-Determine whether duplicate rows exist.
-Identify possible duplicate business records.
-Deliverable

-A summary of all data quality issues discovered.

-Step 2: Fix Missing or Invalid Values
-Goal

-Improve data completeness and accuracy.

-Substeps
-2.1 Define Missing Data Rules
-Determine which fields are required.
-Determine which fields can remain null.
-2.2 Handle Null Values
-Replace nulls where appropriate.
-Retain nulls when no valid replacement exists.
-2.3 Handle Blank Values
-Convert empty strings into a consistent format.
-Ensure blanks are treated correctly.
-2.4 Correct Invalid Values
-Fix impossible values.
-Replace placeholder values with valid values or nulls.
-2.5 Validate Results
-Recheck columns after corrections.
-Confirm missing-value counts have improved.
-Deliverable

-Dataset with missing and invalid values addressed.

-Step 3: Standardize Inconsistent Text
-Goal

-Ensure text values follow a consistent format.

-Substeps
-3.1 Standardize Capitalization
-Apply a consistent text format.
-Ensure values do not differ only by case.
-3.2 Remove Unwanted Spaces
-Remove leading spaces.
-Remove trailing spaces.
-Remove unnecessary extra spaces.
-3.3 Standardize Categories
-Identify category variations.
-Consolidate equivalent values.
-3.4 Validate Consistency
-Review unique values.
-Confirm duplicate categories no longer exist.
-Deliverable

-Consistent text values across all categorical columns.

-Step 4: Cast Columns to the Correct Data Types
-Goal

-Ensure each column uses the appropriate data type.

-Substeps
-4.1 Review Business Meaning
-Determine the expected data type for each column.
-4.2 Convert Numeric Fields
-Convert sales, quantity, and similar columns to numeric types.
-Verify conversion success.
-4.3 Convert Date Fields
-Convert date columns to date format.
-Check for invalid date records.
-4.4 Convert Text Fields
-Ensure descriptive attributes remain text.
-4.5 Validate Schema
-Review the updated schema.
-Confirm all columns have appropriate data types.
-Deliverable

-Dataset with an analysis-ready schema.

-Step 5: Remove Unwanted Duplicates
-Goal
+# Build the Clean Layer with SQL

+## 📌 Project Overview

+This project focuses on transforming raw sales data into a clean, reliable, and analysis-ready dataset using SQL in Databricks.

+The workflow follows common data engineering practices used in the Silver Layer of a medallion architecture, where raw data is cleaned, standardized, validated, and prepared for downstream reporting and analytics.

+## 🎯 Objective

+Create a clean and consistent table called:

+`silver.sarisari_sales`

+The final table should contain high-quality data that can be trusted for business analysis and reporting.

+---

+## ✅ Expected Outcome

+A dataset that is:

+- Complete and reliable
+- Free of major data quality issues
+- Consistent in formatting
+- Stored using proper data types
+- Free of unnecessary duplicates
+- Ready for analysis and reporting

+---

+# Project Workflow

+## 1. Inspect the Raw Data for Quality Problems

+### Goal

+Understand the current condition of the dataset before applying any transformations.

+### Tasks

+#### Review the table structure

+- Identify all available columns
+- Review current column data types
+- Look for suspicious or incorrect data types

+#### Analyze record volume

+- Determine the total number of records
+- Verify that the dataset loaded correctly

+#### Identify missing values

+- Check for `NULL` values
+- Check for blank values
+- Compare missing-value counts across columns

+#### Identify invalid values

+- Look for placeholder values such as:
+  - N/A
+  - Unknown
+  - Null
+  - -
+- Look for impossible values such as:
+  - Negative quantities
+  - Negative sales amounts
+  - Invalid dates

+#### Check text consistency

+- Review capitalization differences
+- Review spelling variations
+- Review extra spaces

+#### Check for duplicates

+- Search for duplicate rows
+- Identify duplicate business records

+### Deliverable

+A complete inventory of all identified data quality issues.

+---

+## 2. Fix Missing or Invalid Values

+### Goal

+Improve the completeness and accuracy of the dataset.

+### Tasks

+#### Define handling rules

+- Identify required fields
+- Identify optional fields
+- Determine acceptable missing-value treatments

+#### Handle missing values

+- Replace missing values where appropriate
+- Retain values as `NULL` when no valid replacement exists

+#### Handle blank values

+- Convert empty strings into a consistent format
+- Ensure blanks are treated consistently across columns

+#### Correct invalid values

+- Fix incorrect entries
+- Replace placeholder values
+- Remove impossible values when necessary

+#### Validate results

+- Recheck missing-value counts
+- Confirm corrections were applied successfully

+### Deliverable

+A dataset with missing and invalid values addressed.

+---

+## 3. Standardize Inconsistent Text

+### Goal

+Ensure text-based fields follow a consistent format.

+### Tasks

+#### Standardize capitalization

+- Apply a consistent text format
+- Eliminate case-sensitive variations

+#### Remove unnecessary spaces

+- Remove leading spaces
+- Remove trailing spaces
+- Remove extra spaces between words

+#### Standardize categories

+- Consolidate equivalent category values
+- Correct text inconsistencies

+#### Verify unique values

+- Review distinct category values
+- Confirm duplicate variations have been removed

+### Deliverable

+A dataset with consistent and standardized text fields.

+---

+## 4. Cast Columns to the Correct Data Types

+### Goal

+Ensure every column uses the most appropriate data type.

+### Tasks

+#### Review business requirements

+- Identify expected data type for every column

+#### Convert numeric fields

+- Convert quantity fields to numeric types
+- Convert sales-related fields to numeric types

+#### Convert date fields

+- Convert date columns into proper date formats
+- Identify invalid date records

+#### Validate text fields

+- Ensure descriptive fields remain text-based

+#### Validate schema

+- Review the final schema
+- Confirm all data types are correct

+### Deliverable

+A dataset with an analysis-ready schema.

+---

+## 5. Remove Unwanted Duplicates

+### Goal

 Ensure every record is unique and trustworthy.

-Substeps
-5.1 Define Duplicate Criteria
-Determine what constitutes a duplicate record.
-Identify key columns for comparison.
-5.2 Detect Duplicates
-Count duplicate records.
-Review duplicate patterns.
-5.3 Remove Duplicate Records
-Retain only the correct version of each record.
-Remove redundant records.
-5.4 Validate Results
-Recheck row counts.
-Confirm duplicates have been removed.
-Deliverable

-Dataset containing only unique records.

-Step 6: Create silver.sarisari_sales
-Goal

-Store the cleaned dataset in the silver layer.

-Substeps
-6.1 Verify Final Dataset
-Review row counts.
-Review schema.
-Review sample records.
-6.2 Create Silver Table
-Save the cleaned data as silver.sarisari_sales.
-6.3 Perform Final Validation
-Confirm table creation succeeded.
-Confirm record counts match expectations.
-Confirm all cleaning rules were applied.
-Deliverable

-silver.sarisari_sales table ready for business analysis.

-Success Criteria

-The project is successful when:

-Missing values are handled appropriately.
-Invalid values are corrected or removed.
-Text values are standardized.
-Data types are accurate.
-Duplicate records are removed. silver.sarisari_sales is created successfully.
-The final table is clean, consistent, and analysis-ready.
+### Tasks

+#### Define duplicate criteria

+- Determine which columns define uniqueness
+- Establish duplicate-identification rules

+#### Analyze duplicate records

+- Count duplicates
+- Understand duplicate patterns

+#### Remove duplicate records

+- Keep only valid records
+- Remove redundant duplicates

+#### Validate results

+- Compare row counts before and after removal
+- Confirm duplicate issues have been resolved

+### Deliverable

+A dataset with duplicate records removed.

+---

+## 6. Create `silver.sarisari_sales`

+### Goal

+Persist the cleaned dataset in the Silver Layer.

+### Tasks

+#### Perform final validation

+- Review row counts
+- Review schema
+- Review sample records

+#### Create the silver table

+- Save the cleaned dataset as:
+  - `silver.sarisari_sales`

+#### Verify output

+- Confirm table creation succeeded
+- Confirm data quality improvements are present
+- Confirm the table is ready for analysis

+### Deliverable

+A production-ready Silver Layer table.

+---

+# Success Criteria

+The project is considered successful when:

+- All major data quality issues are identified
+- Missing values are handled appropriately
+- Invalid values are corrected or removed
+- Text fields are standardized
+- Columns use appropriate data types
+- Duplicate records are removed
+- `silver.sarisari_sales` is created successfully
+- The final dataset is clean, consistent, and analysis-ready

+---

+## Final Output

+**Table Name:** `silver.sarisari_sales`

+**Layer:** Silver

+**Purpose:** Clean, standardized, and analysis-ready sales dataset for reporting and business insights.